Idaho bill restricting trans students' restroom use can take effect -judge

 Federal courts have been divided on school policies requiring transgender students to use the restroom corresponding to their birth sex, with the Richmond, Virginia-based 4th U.S. Circuit Court of Appeals finding a Virginia school's policy illegal, and the Atlanta-based 11th Circuit upholding one in a Florida school.

-(Reporting By Brendan Pierson in New York, Editing by Alexia Garamfalvi and Matthew Lewis)
+(Reporting By Brendan Pierson in New York; Editing by Alexia Garamfalvi, Matthew Lewis and David Gregorio)

 ((Brendan.Pierson@thomsonreuters.com; 332-219-1345 (desk); 646-306-0235 (cell);))